jmcook1186/gp-passport-docs/src/devs/passport-gating-guide.md

 ## Summary

-This tutorial walked you through building a basioc Passport-gated application.
+This tutorial walked you through building a basic Passport-gated application.
 You used Nextjs to create a simple educational page about Web3 and DAOs, with a special section that invited users to join a secret Passport DAO - but only if their Passport score is above your threshold!
 By following this tutorial you learned:

 - how to create a Scorer instance and a Passport API key
 - how to use instantiate a `provider` and call its API
 - how to connect a user's Ethereum wallet to your application and store their address in your app's state
 - how to submit a Passport to the Gitcoin Passport registry using the Passport API
-- How to retrieve a user's Pasport score using the Passport API
+- How to retrieve a user's Passport score using the Passport API
 - How to use the score to conditionally render some content ("passport gating")

 ## Further Reading